 Q: During your time as Chief of Police, what benefits did you see in using technology to aid law enforcement?

 A: The progression of technology has been interesting to watch.
 When I entered law enforcement in the late 90s, I watched an evolution occur.
-We went from basically using pen and paper reports to having computers in the cars and in-car cameras.
+We went from basically using pen and paper reports to having computers in the cars and law enforcement in-car cameras.
 We got scanners to scan driver’s licenses, so you wouldn’t have to write it all.
 It was just amazing.

 About 2015, we started tossing around an idea to bring onboard body cameras.
 We settled on a vendor.
 After a couple of years, we realized that the particular vendor we went with wasn’t the right one for us.
 We had issues with the camera falling off; it would fall off the officers during struggles, it would fall off when the officers were running, and even fall off when they put their seatbelt on.
 Every time the body camera would fall off, it seemed like it would break, and that would cost our department $300 to $400 each time.
 And it’s just completely unacceptable to spend that much money and make that big of an investment in something that doesn’t stay on and breaks.